 For best results, use a shampoo that contains one of the above ingredients daily until your dandruff is under control -- you can then begin using it two to three times a week to maintain your flake-free hair.
 Each time you shampoo with an antidandruff product, leave it on for at least five minutes to give the ingredients time to work [source: Mayo Clinic].

-For more information on how to beat dandruff, visit the links on the next page.
+For more information on how to beat dandruff, visit the links below.